 Final Paycheck Laws

-If an employee leaves your employment, permanently or temporarily, you need to pay the final paycheck by the next usual payday.
+If an employee leaves your employment, permanently or temporarily, then you need to pay the final paycheck by the next usual payday.
 The final paycheck must include any accrued PTO or vacation pay.
 You are not required by law to provide severance pay.
 If you decide to offer this, be sure it’s in the employee contract.

 Accrued Paid Time Off